NUBIC/ncs_navigator_deployment/chef/cookbooks/redisio/README.md

 * `redisio['mirror']` - mirror server with path to download redis package, default is https://redis.googlecode.com/files
 * `redisio['base_name']` - the base name of the redis package to be downloaded (the part before the version), default is 'redis-'
 * `redisio['artifact_type']` - the file extension of the package.  currently only .tar.gz and .tgz are supported, default is 'tar.gz'
-* `redisio['version']` - the version number of redis to install (also appended to the `base_name` for downloading), default is '2.4.10'
+* `redisio['version']` - the version number of redis to install (also appended to the `base_name` for downloading), default is '2.6.10'
 * `redisio['safe_install'] - prevents redis from installing itself if another version of redis is installed, default is true
+* `redisio['base_piddir'] - This is the directory that redis pidfile directories and pidfiles will be placed in.
+Since redis can run as non root, it needs to have proper permissions to the directory to create its pid.
+Since each instance can run as a different user, these directories will all be nested inside this base one.

-Default settings is a hash of default settings to be applied to to all instance.
-These can be overridden in for each individual server in the servers attribute.
+Default settings is a hash of default settings to be applied to to ALL instances.
+These can be overridden for each individual server in the servers attribute.
+If you are going to set logfile to a specific file, make sure to set syslog-enabled to no.

 * `redisio['default_settings']` - { 'redis-option' => 'option setting' }

 Available options and their defaults

 ```
-'user'                   => 'redis' - the user to own the redis datadir
+'user'                   => 'redis' - the user to own the redis datadir, redis will also run under this user
 'group'                  => 'redis' - the group to own the redis datadir
-'homedir'                => homedirectory of the user, Varies on distribution, check attributes file
+'homedir'                => Home directory of the user.
+Varies on distribution, check attributes file
-'shell'                  => users shell, Varies on distribution, check attributes file
+'shell'                  => Users shell.
+Varies on distribution, check attributes file
+'systemuser'             => true - Sets up the instances user as a system user
+'ulimit'                 => 0 - 0 is a special value causing the ulimit to be maxconnections +32.
+Set to nil or false to disable setting ulimits
-'configdir'              => '/etc/redis' - config directory
+'configdir'              => '/etc/redis' - configuration directory
+'name'                   => nil, Allows you to name the server with something other than port.
+Useful if you want to use unix sockets
 'address'                => nil,
 'databases'              => '16',
 'backuptype'             => 'rdb',
 'datadir'                => '/var/lib/redis',
+'unixoscket'             => nil - The location of the unix socket to use,
+'unixsocketperm'         => nil - The permissions of the unix socket,
 'timeout'                => '0',
 'loglevel'               => 'verbose',
+'logfile'                => nil,
+'syslogenabled'         => 'yes',
+'syslogfacility         => 'local0',
-'save'                   => ['900 1','300 10','60 10000'],
+'save'                   => nil, - This attribute is nil but defaults to ['900 1','300 10','60 10000'], if you want to disable saving use an empty string
 'slaveof'                => nil,
+'job_control'            => 'initd', - options are 'initd' and 'upstart'
 'masterauth'             => nil,
 'slaveservestaledata'    => 'yes',
 'replpingslaveperiod'    => '10',
 'repltimeout'            => '60',
 'requirepass'            => nil,
-'maxclients'             => '0',
+'maxclients'             => '10000',
-'maxmemory'              => nil,
+'maxmemory'              => nil, - This allows the use of percentages, you must append % to the number.
 'maxmemorypolicy'        => 'volatile-lru',
 'maxmemorysamples'       => '3',
 'appendfsync'            => 'everysec',
 'noappendfsynconrewrite' => 'no',
 'aofrewritepercentage'   => '100',
 'aofrewriteminsize'      => '64mb',
 'includes'               => nil
 ```

 * `redisio['servers']` - An array where each item is a set of key value pairs for redis instance specific settings.
 The only required option is 'port'.
-These settings will override the options in 'default_settings', default is set to [{'port' => '6379'}]
+These settings will override the options in 'default_settings', if it is left empty it will default to [{'port' => '6379'}]

 The redis_gem recipe  will also allow you to install the redis ruby gem, these are attributes related to that, and are in the redis_gem attributes file.